jadefjestad/PersonalProjects/README.md

 **Creating a requirements text doc:**

 This will make it easy for someone else to download the correct package versions.
+Use the conda list command, not pip freeze.

     pip freeze > requirements.txt

+    conda list --explicit > bio-env.txt

 ## Anaconda